RF Guru

 160–40 m Dual-Core Current Choke (9 kW ICAS)

-Optimized for the low bands, offering deep rejection of common-mode currents on 160, 80, and 40 meters.
+Optimized for the low bands, offering deep suppression of common-mode currents on 160, 80, and 40 meters.
 If extended operation on 30 m is needed, an upper-HF choke can be placed in series.
 Supplied with your choice of PL-259, N-type, or 7/16 DIN connectors.
-Impedance and CMR values are conservative and verified under real QRO load conditions.
+Impedance values are conservative and verified under real QRO load conditions.

 30–10 m Dual-Core Current Choke (5 kW ICAS)

 Broad upper-HF design providing consistent isolation from 30 through 10 meters.
 Ideal as a feedline choke for multiband verticals, Yagis, or EFHWs operating above 10 MHz.
 Available with PL-259, N-type, or 7/16 DIN connectors.
-All impedance and CMR numbers are conservative and based on practical test setups.
+All impedance and dB figures are conservative and based on real-world, loaded test setups.

-When multiple chokes are installed in series, their impedances add, increasing the total common-mode isolation.
-Each doubling of total choking impedance provides roughly +6 dB of additional suppression — meaning two 30 dB units in series yield about 36 dB total isolation.
+When multiple chokes are installed in series, their impedances add, increasing the total common-mode suppression.
+Each doubling of total choking impedance corresponds to roughly +6 dB of additional intrinsic suppression.

 6 m Dual-Core Current Choke (3 kW ICAS)

 Compact VHF choke engineered for 50–54 MHz operation.
-Provides high-frequency common-mode isolation for 6 m beams and end-fed verticals.
-Supplied with PL-259, N-type, or 7/16 DIN connectors for seamless integration into heavy-duty VHF installations.
-All figures represent conservative, verified real-world performance data.
+Provides high-frequency common-mode isolation for 6 m beams, verticals, and feedlines prone to RF-on-shield issues.
+Offered with PL-259, N-type, or 7/16 DIN connectors.
+All figures are conservative, with verified impedance under load.

 Maximum ICAS/CCS Power Ratings